 Over the years working for .coms I've grown more and more interested in technical marketing.
 Specifically Search & Social Optimization techniques used to grow organic inbound traffic.
 I think the area of Growth Hacking is interesting but unfortunately it's often an overused buzzword.
 Where I fit into the mix is as a very technical marketer focusing on identifying opportunities to increase traffic through organic channels and making code level changes to assist with both improving SEO, Social Media Automation, and simplifying / correcting / utilizing Analytics for site changes and marketing efforts.

-I photograph for fun and for work.
+I've been into photography off and on for years.
+I started in high school shooting black & whites including developing.
+Now I shoot with a DSLR and only use Lightroom and no Photoshop.
 I mostly enjoy "in the wild" product photography for use on Social Media and also take a lot of Cocktail Photos in and around the many great bars in Boston.
-I also enjoy night photography, portraits, and the occasional action shots of kiteboarding, snowboarding, skateboarding, and live music.
+I also enjoy night photography, portraits, nature, cityscapes, and the occasional action shots of kiteboarding, snowboarding, skateboarding, and live music.

 Kitesurfing is my current alternative sport of choice.
 I grew up skateboarding and then snowboarding and found kiteboarding when I moved to Boston.
 I've been kiting now for almost 10 years and enjoy getting out on the water as often as I can.
 I've traveled around the US kiteboarding a lot and have kiteboarded almost all the coastal states.
 I hope to finish all 18 states in the next few years.